driesvints/sponsors/README.md

 }
 ```

-What's important is that there's a `github` column (`string`) on the mode's table.
+What's important is that there's a `github` column (`string`) on the model's table.
 This column will need to have the GitHub username that belongs to the model.

 With an Eloquent model, you also don't need to pass a personal access token.
 By default, it'll use the GitHub Sponsors client that's bound to the container.
 If you do want to identify the sponsorable to also check their private sponsorships you can add a `github_token` column (`string`) to the model's table and make sure the value is filled in.
 That way, all API requests will behave as if the user themselves is doing it.